Narcissist Vs Psychopath: Understanding Personality Disorder

 Need for approval

 Narcissistic individuals tend to work hard because they seek admiration and approval.
 They may do whatever it takes to obtain permission for something, even if it requires deceit.
 They tend to have a history of poor relationships and often feel frustrated when they do not have successful relationships.
-They tend to not do well on teams because they prefer to serve their own needs and perceive themselves and their ideas to be superior.
+They tend not to do well on teams because they prefer to serve their own needs and perceive themselves and their ideas to be superior.

 What does antisocial personality disorder (psychopathic) look like?